A Modern Primer on Processing in Memory: Processing-Using-Memory (PUM)

-Recent works have improved upon the RowClone approach in various ways \juanrrr{(either performing RowClone in NVMs, proposing additional data movement mechanisms, or providing proofs-of-concept of RowClone in off-the-shelf DRAM chips)}. \juanrrr{First}, the PINATUBO work~\cite{li.dac16} \juanrrr{shows} that RowClone can effectively be performed in emerging resistive memory chips, including Phase Change Memory (PCM)~\cite{lee-isca2009,qureshi.isca09}. \juanrrr{Second}, Low-cost Interlinked Sub-Arrays (LISA)~\cite{chang.hpca16} provides mechanisms to enable the rapid transfer of data between one subarray to and adjacent subarray in the same bank, by enhancing the connectivity of subarrays using isolation transistors.
+Recent works have improved upon the RowClone approach in various ways \juanrrr{(either performing RowClone in NVMs, proposing additional data movement mechanisms, or providing proofs-of-concept of RowClone in off-the-shelf DRAM chips)}. \juanrrr{First}, the \omv{Pinatubo} work~\cite{li.dac16} \juanrrr{shows} that RowClone can effectively be performed in emerging resistive memory chips, including Phase Change Memory (PCM)~\cite{lee-isca2009,qureshi.isca09}. \juanrrr{Second}, Low-cost Interlinked Sub-Arrays (LISA)~\cite{chang.hpca16} provides mechanisms to enable the rapid transfer of data between one subarray to and adjacent subarray in the same bank, by enhancing the connectivity of subarrays using isolation transistors.
 LISA reduces inter-subarray copy latency by 9.2$\times$ and DRAM energy by 48$\times$, approaching the \textit{intra-subarray} latency and energy improvements of RowClone's Fast Parallel Mode. \juanrrr{Third}, FIGARO~\cite{wang2020figaro} improves upon LISA by enabling fine-grained (i.e., column granularity) data copy across subarrays within a bank using the shared global I/O structures of the bank as an intermediate location.
-This work shows significant benefit from FIGARO when its principles and techniques are used to build a highly-effective yet low-cost in-DRAM cache. \juanrrr{Fourth}, Network-on-Memory (NoM)~\cite{rezaei2020nom} improves the parallelism of bank-to-bank copy as well as bank read/write operations by providing more connectivity between different banks and chip I/O structures using the logic layer in 3D-stacked memory.
-Fifth, the ComputeDRAM work~\cite{gao2020computedram} shows that one can mimic the effect of RowClone's back-to-back activation mechanism in off-the-shelf DRAM chips by violating the timing parameters such that two wordlines in a subarray are activated back-to-back as in \juanrrr{RowClone}.
-This work shows that such a version of RowClone can operate reliably in a variety of off-the-shelf DRAM chips tested using the SoftMC infrastructure~\cite{hassan2017softmc,softmc.github}. \juanrrr{By leveraging the findings of the ComputeDRAM work~\cite{gao2020computedram}, PiDRAM~\cite{olgun2021pidram, olgun2022pidram, olgun2021pidram_repo} prototypes the first flexible end-to-end framework that enables system integration studies and evaluation of real PUM techniques.
-PiDRAM provides software and hardware components to rapidly integrate PUM techniques across the whole system software and hardware stack (e.g., necessary modifications in the operating system, memory controller).
-PiDRAM provides an FPGA-based platform along with an open-source RISC-V system.
-The authors demonstrate the flexibility and ease of use of PiDRAM by implementing and evaluating two state-of-the-art PUM techniques.
-The first use case implements in-memory copy and initialization using RowClone~\cite{seshadri2013rowclone}.
-The authors propose solutions to integration challenges (e.g., memory coherence) and conduct a detailed end-to-end implementation study.
-The second use case implements a true random number generator in DRAM based on D-RaNGe~\cite{kim.hpca19} (Section~\ref{sec:puf-trng}).}
+This work~\omv{\cite{wang2020figaro}} shows significant benefit from FIGARO when its principles and techniques are used to build a highly-effective yet low-cost in-DRAM cache. \juanrrr{Fourth}, Network-on-Memory (NoM)~\cite{rezaei2020nom} improves the parallelism of bank-to-bank copy as well as bank read/write operations by providing more connectivity between different banks and chip I/O structures using the logic layer in 3D-stacked memory. \omv{Fifth, the CODIC work~\cite{orosa2021codic} shows that bulk data initialization can be sped up significantly in DRAM by enabling the memory controller to control internal DRAM timings in a fine-grained manner.
+By doing so, CODIC demonstrates that fast (in-DRAM) data initialization or destruction can \omvi{effectively} prevent cold boot attacks.}